coding-panda/panda-pods-repeater-field/README.txt

 * Fix: Fixed the problem that the database class was not included in the pandarf_items_fn function.

 = 1.4.8 =
-* Add: Catch up with Simpods 3.0.0 on area field
+* add: Catch up with Simpods 3.0.0 on area field
-* Add: Minified CSS and JavaScript files.
+* add: Minified CSS and JavaScript files.
+* add: add a filter load_pprf_scripts_frontend to toggle loading PPRF scripts and styles at the front end.
+* add: added more frontend css.
+* fix: some JavaScript to catch up with WordPress 5.6 update